devicetree-org/devicetree-specification/source/flattened-format.rst

 in optional extensions to it, or in platform-specific documentation.

-The reserved regions supplied by a boot program may, but are not required to, encompass the device tree blob itself.
+The reserved regions supplied by a boot program may, but are not required to, encompass the devicetree blob itself.
 The client program shall ensure that it does not overwrite this data structure before it is used, whether or not it is in the reserved areas.